 To evaluate a potential loan or factoring facility, banks, factors, and commercial lenders weight five main keys.
-The 5 C’s are the following: character, capital, collateral, capacity, credit score/ conditions) in an attempt to detect any chance of default.
+The 5 C’s are the following: character, capital, collateral, capacity, credit score/ conditions.
+This is in an attempt to detect any chance of default.
 This system helps lenders to make consistent funding decisions in accordance with both their institution’s rules.
-The 5 C’s’ parameters as stretching this system beyond its limitation would only lead to critical risk potential that is not worth taking.
+The 5 C’s’ parameters as stretching this system beyond its limitation would only lead to critical risk potential.
+One that is not worth taking.

 The five C’s of commercial lending can be described as follows: